Athenaxs/crackmes/README.md

 These CRACKMEs are written in C. I intend soon to rewrite them all in Rust and give a short tutorial on cracking Rust programs.

+## Devtion Edit:

+this is a simpe things to learn about re. thanks to @NoraCodes